Smertnik: Combat record

-The tank suicide squad, divided between Niwa's two tanks, advanced to Ilisan near Baguio after being seen off by Army Commander Yamashita.
+The tank suicide squad, divided between Niwa's two tanks, advanced to Ilisan near Baguio after being seen off by Army Commander Tomoyuki Yamashita.
 There, they camouflaged their tanks and lay in wait for the American tank column.
 At 9:00 am on the 17th, Niwa's camouflaged tank unit launched a surprise attack on an American Army M4 medium tank approaching a bend 200 metres northwest of the Ilisan Bridge.
 Startled by the sudden appearance, the lead American tank missteered and plunged 50 metres down a cliff.
-Two more Niwa tanks then charged to ram the following vehicles.
+The two Niwa tanks then charged to ram the following vehicles.
 An M4's gunfire struck the turret of Niwa's Type 95 Light Tank, blowing it off, but undeterred, the two Japanese tanks rammed the M4s head-on.
 The tank crew members, who had been conducting a tank dismount, jumped from the tanks just before the collision.
 As the tanks charged, they rammed the M4 medium tanks.
 Surviving Japanese tank crew members threw grenades at American tank crew members attempting to escape from the M4 medium tanks or drew their swords and charged in to slash at them.

 Both sides' four tanks exploded and burned, their wreckage obstructing the American tank column's route of advance.
-However, the roads near Ilisan were narrow, making removal of the wreckage difficult.
+As the roads near Ilisan were narrow, removal of the wreckage was difficult.
 The US Army was delayed for about a week, during which time the Baguio headquarters was able to withdraw in an orderly manner, along with large numbers of wounded and military supplies.
 Japanese official war histories refer to this as the "tank headbutt".

-Japanese infantry lacked sufficient artillery—such as rapid-fire guns and field guns capable of halting the large numbers of tanks deployed by the Allied forces at an effective range—or infantry-portable anti-tank equipment (used by other nations during the war, such as the American Bazooka, German Panzerfaust, and British PIAT).
-Consequently, they were compelled to devise methods for close combat against tanks.
+Japanese infantry had neither sufficient artillery, such as rapid-fire guns and long-range field guns, nor infantry-portable anti-tank equipment, comparable to the American Bazooka, German Panzerfaust, and British PIAT, to halt the large number of tanks deployed by Allied forces.
+Consequently, the Japanese were compelled to devise methods for close combat against tanks.